-Patent Rights: The government will have certain statutory rights in an invention that is conceived or first actually reduced to practice under a DOE award.
+Patent Rights: The government will have certain statutory rights in an invention that is conceived or first actually reduced to practice under a DOE award and may, under a potential Determination of Exceptional Circumstances, retain greater IP rights than would otherwise be permitted.
 42 USC 5908 provides that title to such inventions vests in the United States, except where 35 USC 202 provides otherwise for nonprofit organizations or small business firms.
 However, the Secretary of Energy may waive all or any part of the rights of the United States subject to certain conditions.
 (See "Notice of Right to Request Patent Waiver" in paragraph G below.)